-(b) Chemical stability As supplied RCF is stable and inert. (c) Possibility of hazardous reactions None (d) Conditions to avoid Please refer to handling and storage advice in Section 7 (e) Incompatible materials None (f) Hazardous decomposition products Thermal decomposition of binder from fires or from first heat of product may release smoke, carbon monoxide and carbon dioxide.
+(b) Chemical stability As supplied RCF is stable and inert.

+(c) Possibility of hazardous reactions None

+(d) Conditions to avoid Please refer to handling and storage advice in Section 7 release smoke, carbon monoxide, carbon dioxide, aldehydes, and carboxylic acids.
 Use adequate ventilation or other precautions to eliminate exposure to vapors resulting from thermal decomposition of binder.
 Exposure to thermal decomposition fumes may cause respiratory tract irritation, bronchial hyper-reactivity or an asthmatic-type response.